freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 Assumptions about the organization hosting SecureDrop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The organization wants to preserve the anonymity of its sources.
+-  The organization wants to preserve the anonymity of its *Sources*.
--  The organization acts in the interest of allowing sources to submit
+-  The organization acts in the interest of allowing *Sources* to submit
    documents, regardless of the contents of these documents.
 -  The users of the system, and those with physical access to the
    servers, can be trusted to uphold the previous assumptions unless the
    entire organization has been compromised.
 -  The organization is prepared to push back on any and all requests to
    compromise the integrity of the system and its users, including
-   requests to deanonymize sources, block document submissions, or hand
+   requests to deanonymize *Sources*, block document submissions, or hand
    over encrypted or decrypted submissions.

 Assumptions about the world